loualrid/CookieCrypt/README.md

     bundle exec rails g cookie_crypt MODEL

 Where MODEL is your model name (e.g. User or Admin).
 This generator will add `:cookie_cryptable` to your model and create a migration in `db/migrate/`, which will add the required columns to your table.
+It will also generate cookie crypt views in app/views/devise/cookie_crypt.
+You can delete these views if you'd rather just use the default ones served from the gem.

 ### NOTE!